 - Physical therapy if needed in order to recover fully from your accident

-- Missed work or lost income (especially if you are unable to return to work
+- Missed work or lost income (especially if you are unable to return to work due to your injuries)

 - Pain and suffering

 Each bicycle accident is unique, therefore the exact amount you may be eligible for will depend on the specifics of your case.
 If you are unsure whether it's worth pursuing a personal injury claim, you should speak to one of our bike accident lawyers about your claim.

 Book a free consultation today to discuss your claim with our legal team!

 Bicycle Laws in California

 In most cases, if you are keeping up with the speed of traffic you are permitted to ride on the road.
 If you are not able to keep up with the flow of traffic, you may "take the lane" if the lane is too small for a bicycle and a car to share safely.
 If a bicycle lane is present on a roadway, you must use it if you are traveling slower than the flow of traffic except in cases where you are passing, making a left-turn or avoiding road hazards (read more here).